faircopy/REDsym/README.md

 Run an instance of REDsym based on the image we built:

 ```
-sudo docker run --rm -it \
+docker run --rm -it \
 	--name redsym \
 	--network redsym \
 	--mount type=bind,src=/mnt/music-dl/,dst=/mnt/music-dl/,readonly \